snowplow/documentation/docs/using-the-snowplow-console/managing-console-api-authentication/index.md

 ## Credentials UI v3

-The following view is available for all customers under [BDP Console settings](https://console.snowplowanalytics.com/credentials):
+The following view is available to all customers under [BDP Console settings](https://console.snowplowanalytics.com/credentials):

 ![](images/accessing-generated-api-keys.png)

 API keys generation view

-It is possible to have multiple different keys, and deletion of a key is also possible.
-When a new API key is created, the following view shows up:
+You can create multiple API keys, and it's also possible to delete any key.
+When a new API key is generated, the following view will appear:

 ![](images/generated-api-key-v3.png)

-Showing a newly created API key
+Newly created API key view

-With v3 you will need both the API key ID and the API key secret.
-The secret is equivalent to a username and a password combined, and should be handled as such at all times.
-As soon as you have an API key, it is straightforward to exchange it for a JWT.
-If you would do that using curl, it would look as follows:
+In v3, both the API key ID and API key secret are required.
+The secret functions like a combination of a username and password, and should be treated with the same level of security.
+Once you have an API key, exchanging it for a JWT is straightforward.
+For example, using curl, the process would look like this:

 ```bash
 curl \